tj-django/django-migration-fixer/README.md

 # django-migration-fixer

-Resolve django makemigrations `multiple leaf nodes in the migration graph` by ensuring that migration files and dependencies are always ordered regardless of remote changes.
+Resolve django makemigrations `multiple leaf nodes in the migration graph` by ensuring that migration files and dependencies are always ordered regardless of remote changes, without having to run `python manage.py makemigrations --merge`

 ## Features